Assessing the Threats, Gaps and Opportunities for Safeguarding American Agriculture

 National Press Club, Holeman Lounge, 529 14th Street NW, Washington, D.C.

 Nevertheless, gaps remain.
 Innovation and collaboration are needed to safeguard American agriculture and the U.S. food system into the future.
-Farm Foundation will convene leaders from producer groups, industry, government and research and extension institutions for presentations and a discussion on agricultural biosecurity.
+Speakers covered a variety of issues related to agricultural biosecurity.

-- Dr. Alan Rudolph, vice president of research, Colorado State University View Dr. Rudolph’s paper on agriculture and biosecurity
+- Dr. Alan Rudolph, vice president of research, Colorado State University View presentation View Dr. Rudolph’s paper on agriculture and biosecurity